ollama/ollama/examples/docker-compose/README.md

 # Ollama Service

-This Docker Compose setup deploys the Ollama service, using the main ollama image hosted on dockerhub.
+This Docker Compose setup deploys the Ollama service, using the main `ollama/ollama` image hosted on [Docker Hub](https://hub.docker.com/r/ollama/ollama).
 Ollama is designed to run seamlessly in a Docker environment, with health checks and volume management.

 ## Prerequisites